noa/iur/README.md

 same-authorship is formalized by a *ranking experiment*.
-To conduct the experiment periodically during training to monitor progress, you use the flag `--framework custom` to `scripts/fit.py` and supply a validation dataset with the `--valid-tfrecored-path`.
+To conduct the experiment periodically during training to monitor progress, you use the flag `--framework custom` to `scripts/fit.py` and supply a validation dataset with the `--valid-tfrecord-path`.
 This dataset should consist of episodes by exactly the same `N` authors comprising the training set, with each episode assigned the same `author_id` as the episode by the corresponding author in the